skounis/architecture-and-reference-framework/docs/arf.md

-1. ***Remote Wallet Secure Cryptographic Device (Remote WSCD)***: In this architecture, the Wallet Secure Cryptographic Device is situated remotely, separate from the user\'s device, for example - implemented by the Wallet Provider using an HSM.
+1. ***Remote Wallet Secure Cryptographic Device (Remote WSCD)***: In this architecture, the Wallet Secure Cryptographic Device is situated remotely, separate from the user's device, for example - implemented by the Wallet Provider using an HSM.

 2. ***Local External Wallet Secure Cryptographic Device (Local External WSCD)***: If a device lacks sufficiently secure hardware, such as a secure element, external hardware components like smartcards may be necessary to enhance security.
-This architecture involves an external Wallet Secure Cryptographic Device that is connected to, or interacts with, the User\'s device, to provide cryptographic functions, for example - a hardware token or smart card.
+This architecture involves an external Wallet Secure Cryptographic Device that is connected to, or interacts with, the User's device, to provide cryptographic functions, for example - a hardware token or smart card.

-3. ***Local Wallet Secure Cryptographic Device (Local WSCD)***: This architecture refers to a scenario where the Wallet Secure Cryptographic Device is integrated directly within the User\'s device.
+3. ***Local Wallet Secure Cryptographic Device (Local WSCD)***: This architecture refers to a scenario where the Wallet Secure Cryptographic Device is integrated directly within the User's device.
 This includes solutions like eSIM/eUICC and eSE.
 In these scenarios, the WSCA (e.g., a Java Card applet) might be deployed by the Wallet Provider.
 Other examples are based on native solutions,